singh-man/books/crackingTheCoding/17_hard.md

 Let's think about our previous algorithm.
 Is there any way we can make it more optimal?

 If we consider the runtime -O(PW +  DW)- we probably can't get rid of the O(DW) factor.
 We have to touch each word at least once, and there areO(DW) words.
-Therefore, if there's an optimization to be made, it's probably in the 0( PW) term.
+Therefore, if there's an optimization to be made, it's probably in the O(PW) term.

 It would be difficult to eliminate the P part in O(PW) because we have to at least print all P pairs (which takesO(P) time).
 The best place to focus, then, is on the W part. ls there some way we can do less thanO(W) work for each pair of similar documents?